 What I'm Doing Now

 I wrote Family Projects for Smart Objects: Tabletop Projects That Respond to Your World from Maker Media, which draws from projects I built while trying to Make Every Week for a year.
+I am also the founder/owner of a small company called Really Good Smarts LLC, which focuses on teaching about coding and DIY projects.

 Where I've Been